liqd/aula/docs/deployment.md

 ...

+tbd.: parts of the state that need to be kept in mind during database destruction migration:

+- static/avatars
+- aula-events.json
+- ...  anything else we missed?

 ## Enforcing file size limits

 The deployment is responsible for enforcing this constraint.
 Since it is recommended to keep a